wattli/auth/README.md

 Istio Auth's aim is to enhance the security of microservices and their communication without requiring service code changes.
 It is responsible for:

-*   Providing each service with a strong identity that represents its role to enable interoperability across clusters and clouds
+*   Providing each service with a strong identity that represents its role to enable interoperability across clusters and clouds.

-*   Securing service to service communication and end-user to service communication
+*   Securing service to service communication and end-user to service communication.

-*   Providing a key management system to automate key and certificate generation, distribution, rotation, and revocation
+*   Providing a key management system to automate key and certificate generation, distribution, rotation, and revocation.

 ## Architecture